One-Day Picnic Spots Near Mumbai

 Igatpuri is a lovely small town, hill station, and one of the most famous weekend getaways from Mumbai in addition to Pune.
 Located within the district of Nashik in Maharashtra, Igatpuri is an amazing place to visit near Mumbai nestled among the luxurious greenery of the Western Ghats.

 What to Explore?
-Malshej Ghat, Bhatsa the River Valley Viewpoint, and Bhandardara Camel Valley Viewpoint are some of the best places to visit at Igatpuri.
+Malshej Ghat, Bhatsa the River Valley Viewpoint, and Bhandardara Camel Valley Viewpoint are some of the best one day tourist places near Mumbai to include in your weekend checklist.

 Distance from Mumbai: 4 hours 25 minutes (182 km) via MH SH 44 and NH160